shaunlebron/blinky/README.md

 __How?__ To use non-standard projections like Panini, Blinky first snaps multiple pictures around you to form a _Globe_ of pixels.
 Then it projects all those pixels to the screen using a _Lens_.
-You can enable a _Rubix_ grid if you wish to visualize the mapping.
+You can enable a _Rubix_ grid if you wish to visualize the mapping.  ([Quincuncial] projection shown below)

 [![map](readme-img/map.gif)](https://raw.githubusercontent.com/shaunlebron/blinky/master/readme-img/map.gif)